No3371/TLD-StorageProblem/README.md

 # StorageProblem

-Make container management a minigame.
+Make container management a minigame, so you need to manage spaces for items besides just weight.

 Every container has a **S** value which can be calculated by (**(`WeightCapacity of the container`** - **`BaseWeightCapacity`)** x **`Container Slot Limit Ratio`**).